BobGently/label_reconciliations/README.md

+# Reconcile Reading Natures Library Transcripts

-# Reconcile Notes from Nature Transcripts
+Forked from Notes from Nature @ https://github.com/juliema/label_reconciliations

+We recommend using rnl_transcription.py to view and prepare the data before carrying out the reconciliation
 ## Installation

 - We require python 3.5 or later